ebencheriyan/shopping-website/README.md

-E-commerce website built for my Bachelor's using C#, HTML, CSS and MYSQL database.
+E-commerce website made by me for my Bachelor's using C#, HTML, CSS and MYSQL database.